 116. Brush and Groom Your Puppy’s Coat Every 2-3 Days

-Brush your puppy’s coat and pick out any gunk or mud-caked in there to keep both his fur and skin nice and healthy.
+Brush your puppy’s coat and pick out any gunk or mud-caked in there to keep his fur and skin nice and healthy.

 Brushing and grooming even their nails with a dog nail grinder can also help you check for any nail and skin problems your puppy might have that you couldn’t see earlier, such as unexplained lumps, lesions, or the like.